Pillar One: Summary

 Multinational groups that are within the scope of Amount A will have to:

-Article 4 and Schedule E of the Progress Report on Amount A of Pillar One provides for detailed revenue sourcing rules.
+Articles 6/7 and Annex D of the MLC provides for detailed revenue sourcing rules.

 In general, revenues are sourced according to the type of revenue.